-In Denmark, an acoustic monitoring began in 2017.
-C-PODs are circulated between in harbour porpoise SACs, and in 2021 SACs in the Northern Sound and Fehmarn Belt are being monitored.
-Results from the Great Belt, Kalundborg Fjord, Little Belt and Flensburg Fjord show a steady increase in detections since 2012.
+In Denmark, an acoustic monitoring program began in 2012.
+C-PODs are circulated between in harbour porpoise SACs, and in 2021-2022 SACs in the Northern Sound and Fehmarn Belt was monitored.
+Results from most of the areas show a steady increase in detections since 2012 (Fig. 7.4).